 Right out of the gate, this is one of the biggest mistakes you can make.
 If you don’t have a grasp of your business model, and how you want to market it, then how will anyone know what to respond to?
-Yes, you may have something rough written on paper, somewhere.
-And in the back of your mind, you kind of know where you want to go, and how you want to get there.
-But that’s not good enough.
+You may have something rough written on paper, somewhere, and in the back of your mind, you kind of know where you want to go, and how you want to get there, but that’s not good enough.

 You do not want to be a victim of your own success.
-So, do a soft launch first, and make sure you are fully prepared for an influx of new business.
+Do a soft launch first, and make sure you are fully prepared for an influx of new business.
 Test, test, and test again.
-Try to crash the website (and, hopefully, you have a fully-functioning e-commerce site ready to go).
+Try to crash the website and, hopefully, you have a fully-functioning e-commerce site ready to go.
 Kick the tires completely before you roll out a much larger campaign.
 If you don’t, you could find yourself getting hundreds of negative reviews, alienating customers who will never come back.

 It’s highly unlikely that your business is unique.
 Yes, you may have put a unique spin on something, or you’ve created a bigger, better mousetrap.
 But, when push comes to shove, you are going to be going up against a lot of other companies offering basically the same products or services that you offer.
 And if you don’t know this ahead of time, you will undoubtedly get lost in the clutter.

 Find your angle.
 Differentiate yourself.
-If it doesn’t look or feel like an ad for your industry, congratulation…you may just be different enough to stand out.
+If it doesn’t look or feel like an ad for your industry, congratulations!
+You may just be different enough to stand out.
 So, learn from these five mistakes, and kick off a campaign that will really make a difference to your business.